curiousmockingbird/cubuntu/README.md

 - Sample MP3s are hosted remotely (SoundHelix) and stream in the browser.
 - Replace `data/episodes.js` with your own content or wire up a CMS/API.
 - If you prefer a richer player UI, consider `react-h5-audio-player`.

+Episodes data (JSON)
+- Each episode lives in `data/episodes/*.json` and is loaded server-side via `lib/episodes.ts`.
+- To add a new episode, create a new JSON file with the same shape as the examples.

 Git LFS (for audio)
 - This repo tracks audio files with Git LFS via `.gitattributes`.